Location, location, location!

 Do your research.

-Choose the location carefully according to the needs of your business and compare rentals of other locations.
+Choose the location carefully according to the needs of your business and compare rentals from other locations.

 Consider alternatives, such as virtual office rentals, or pop up stores.